Pollutants and Collections

 Water vapor, particles |

 Particulates can be monitored directly because they are visible.
-Simple dust collectors made of label stock and paper can provide a baseline for dust accumulation that informs housekeeping policies and allows later comparison following mitigation activities.
+Simple dust collectors made with tape and label stock or paper can provide a baseline for dust accumulation that informs housekeeping policies and allows later comparison following mitigation activities.

 Mitigation